 That’s where a corporate volunteer program comes in.
 With the assistance of your organization, employees can connect with individual volunteer opportunities in their area or participate as part of a team in a company-led volunteer day.
 Regardless of the way in which they volunteer, employees will come out of these experiences with a newfound sense of pride.

 Let’s explain how to start an employee volunteer program in five simple steps:

 By integrating volunteering into a workplace program, you give employees a chance to contribute to something greater than themselves.

 It is not often that an employee’s interests and passions outside of work can be brought into their professional lives.
 With an employee volunteer program, employees are encouraged on behalf of their workplace to take action, seek meaningful opportunities, volunteer over time, and make a difference.

 The sense of accomplishment and personal development that comes from volunteering boosts employee morale by 70%.
 And, higher morale reduces employees’ likelihood of searching for another job by 59%.

 Now that you know how an employee volunteer program improves retention, let’s dive into how you can implement a program of your own:

 How to start an employee volunteer program

 You can easily find out how your employees feel about volunteering by distributing surveys.
-Involvement in a volunteer program will be higher if you create a volunteer program meeting their expectations and interests.
+Involvement in a volunteer program will be higher if you create a volunteer program that meets their expectations and interests.

 Here are some questions you can include in a survey to assess your employees’ interest in a volunteer program: